 RISKS AND CHALLENGES ACTIONS GOALS Wages below a living wage put other areas at risk such as health, safety and education, and impact the risk of child labor and reduced equality.
-We will develop the work with transparent product costing through the use of fair price app.
+We will develop the work with transparent product costing through the use of the fair price app.
 Implement our share of living wages payment to reach 100% of employees at all our main suppliers in high-risk countries by 2025.
 Wages below a living wage put other areas at risk such as health, safety and education, and impact the risk of child labor and reduced equality.
 Collaboration with suppliers and local stakeholders to map the wage levels in relation to the local living wage benchmark in each production country.
 Map the wage levels at 100% of our main suppliers and their employees' need for a living wage by 2023.
 The effects of climate change and global warming; extreme weather events, water shortages, endangered ecosystems and decreased biodiversity will risk our core business.
 Changes to electricity from renewable sources, increase the use of heating from renewable sources.
 Change from fossil-driven company cars to hybrid and fully electric cars.
 Reduce scope 1 and 2 GHG emissions by 51% by 2030.
 Renewable energy availability on markets where we have stores and offices.
 Change of energy subscription or purchase Renewable certificates per market and map which stores are compatible with signing renewable energy contracts.
 Reach 100% renewable energy sources for electricity used in all Nudie Jeans-operated facilities by 2023.
 The effects of climate change and global warming; extreme weather events, water shortages, endangered ecosystems and decreased biodiversity will risk our core business.
 Support our suppliers in the transitions to renewable electricity and fuel use.
 Decrease the use of air freight and increase the use of train and sea freight.
-Uphold the use of sustainable fibers.
+Uphold the use of preferred fibers.
 Reduce scope 3 GHG emissions by 51% by 2030.
-Renewable energy availability on a global scale to enable a fast transition to fossil-free energy usage.
-While we are developing our climate work to create actual reductions, we are offsetting all our emissions with investments in offsetting projects.
-Offset CO2 emissions for scope 1,2 and 3 in 2022.
-Lack of a well-developed and modern train infrastructure.
-Global supply chain and distribution chain where longer flights might be necessary.
-Increase the use of train travel over air travel, continue to use digital meetings.
-Smarter travel planning.
-Decrease our emissions from business travel by 20% by 2022.